tfourj/immich-public-proxy/README.md

 ## About this project

-Immich is a wonderful bit of software, but since it holds all your private photos it's best to keep it fully locked down.
+[Immich](https://github.com/immich-app/immich) is a wonderful bit of software, but since it holds all your private photos it's best to keep it fully locked down.
 This presents a problem when you want to share a photo or a gallery with someone.

 **Immich Public Proxy** provides a barrier of security between the public and Immich, and _only_ allows through requests which you have publicly shared.
 When it receives a valid request, it talks to Immich locally via API and returns only those shared images.

+It does not require an API key which reduces the attack surface even further.
+The only things that the proxy can access are photos that you have made publicly available in Immich.
+It is stateless and does not know anything about your Immich instance.

 ### Features